 2009: The European Universities Sport Association (EUSA) adopts taekwondo as an event in the European Universities Games and European Universities Championships.
 The first European Universities Taekwondo Championship was held in Braga, Portugal in WTF rules sparring.
 Poomsae is also added to the programme in 2013.

-2015: The ITF (the Chang Ung branch) and WTF sign a Protocol of Accord agreeing to allow competitors from the two federations to compete in each other’s events, overseen by International Olympic Committee (IOC) president Thomas Bach, a significant thawing of relations between the two international federations.
+2015: The ITF (the Chang Ung branch) and WTF sign a Protocol of Accord agreeing to allow competitors from the two federations to compete in each other’s events, overseen by International Olympic Committee (IOC) president Thomas Bach, a significant thawing of relations between the two organisations.

 2015: Para-Taekwondo is announced as an event for the 2020 Tokyo Paralympics.

-2016: The British Student Taekwondo Federation (BSTF) celebrates its 30th anniversary and in the same year becomes a registered charity.
+2016: The British Student Taekwondo Federation (BSTF) celebrates its 30th anniversary in the same year it becomes a registered charity.

 2017: The World Taekwondo Federation (WTF) organise the first World Beach Poomsae Championships, on the island of Rhodes, Greece.

 2017: The World Taekwondo Federation (WTF) renames itself to World Taekwondo (WT).